-Cost of Hardware Revenue, Excluding Depreciation and Amortization of Intangible Assets
+Cost of revenue, Excluding Depreciation and Amortization of Intangible Assets

-Cost of hardware revenue, excluding depreciation and amortization of intangible assets, includes all product-related costs associated primarily with TiVo-enabled devices, including third-party manufacturing costs, employee-related costs, warranty costs, order fulfillment costs, certain licensing costs, and an allocation of facilities costs.
+Cost of revenue, excluding depreciation and amortization of intangible assets, consists primarily of employee-related costs, royalties paid to third parties, hardware product-related costs, maintenance costs and an allocation of facilities costs, as well as service center and other expenses related to providing our technology solution offerings and NRE services.

-Cost of hardware revenue, excluding depreciation and amortization of intangible assets, for the year ended December 31, 2020 was \$21.1 million, as compared to \$0.3 million for the year ended December 31, 2019, an increase of \$20.8 million.
-The increase was primarily due to the inclusion of \$20.0 million of TiVo expenses since the Mergers.
+Cost of revenue, excluding depreciation and amortization of intangible assets, for the year ended December 31, 2021 was \$126.8 million, as compared to \$78.4 million for the year ended December 31, 2020, an increase of \$48.4 million.
+The increase was primarily due to the inclusion of a full year of post-merger TiVo costs, and secondarily from the growth in our hardware product sales in 2021.